Spectrum Range: Structure

-Extending outward from the central portion of this nearly circular group of pyramidal peaks and long, narrow-creasted ridges is a crudely radial drainage system characterized by deeply incised valleys.
+The Spectrum Range consists of long, narrow-crested ridges and a nearly circular group of pyramidal peaks.
 Talus and felsenmeer deposits cover large portions of the valley slopes which rise to broad, rounded crests of the interfluvial ridges.
 These ridges are the eroded remains of a once-continuous lava dome whose original surface is only preserved as a few small remnants on the summits of the higher peaks.
-The ridges and peaks decrease in elevation away from the central portion of the mountain range; among these peaks and ridges are Kitsu Peak, Yeda Peak, Kuno Peak, Kounugu Mountain, Obsidian Ridge and Yagi Ridge.
-Several cirques in the range are bounded by sharp-edged ridges and, apart from trees in the lower valleys, the range is exempt from vegetation.
+The ridges and peaks decrease in elevation away from the central portion of the range; among them are the Kitsu, Yeda and Kuno peaks and the Obsidian and Yagi ridges.
+Kounugu Mountain at the southwestern end of the range is the only feature with Mountain in its name.
+BC Geographical Names describes the Exile and Outcast hills as being in the Spectrum Range.
+However, Canadian volcanologist Jack Souther described these features as being on the adjoining Arctic Lake Plateau.

-The current, approximately 19 km wide dome comprising the Spectrum Range originally had a width of more than 25 km as indicated by the existence of erosional remnants around its northern and southwestern edges.
-It was also originally higher than its current elevation of 2430 m as evidenced by the thick, gently dipping lava flows comprising the summit of Kitsu Peak, the highest point of the Spectrum Range.
+Several cirques in the Spectrum Range are bounded by sharp-edged ridges and, apart from trees in the lower valleys, the range is devoid of vegetation.
+The current, approximately 19 km dome forming the range originally had a width of more than 25 km; erosional remnants occur at the northern and southwestern edges of the range.
+It was also originally higher than its current elevation of 2430 m as evidenced by the thick, gently dipping lava flows forming the summit of Kitsu Peak, the highest point of the range.
 The original volume of the Spectrum Dome is estimated to have been 101 km3 based on restoration calculations of the original surface.

 Glaciation

-As a part of the Mount Edziza volcanic complex, the Spectrum Range was covered by a regional ice sheet during the Pleistocene, which receded and advanced periodically until about 11,000 years ago when deglaciation was essentially complete in a steadily warming climate.
-This warming trend ceased about 2,600 years ago, causing glaciers to advance from the Spectrum Range and elsewhere along the volcanic complex as a part of the neoglaciation.
+As a part of the Mount Edziza volcanic complex, the Spectrum Range was covered by a regional ice sheet during the Pleistocene, which receded and advanced periodically.
+Deglaciation from the last such cycle was essentially complete about 11,000 years ago in a steadily warming climate.
+This warming trend ceased about 2,600 years ago, causing glaciers to advance from the range and elsewhere along the volcanic complex as a part of the neoglaciation.
 The present trend towards a more moderate climate put an end to the neoglacial period in the 19th century; this has resulted in rapid glacial recession throughout the Mount Edziza volcanic complex.
 This rapid glacial recession is apparent from the lack of vegetation on the barren, rocky ground between the glaciers and their trim lines, which are up to 2 km apart.

-Unlike Mount Edziza, which has an approximately 70 km2 ice cap, the Spectrum Range is covered with relatively small separate glaciers that occupy cirques on most peaks greater than 2130 m in elevation.
-The largest glacier is Nagha Glacier, which initiates just northwest of Yeda Peak and terminates at the head of the valley between Yagi Ridge and the Kitsu Plateau.
+Unlike Mount Edziza, whose ice cap was approximately 70 km2 in 1992, the Spectrum Range is covered with relatively small separate glaciers; they occupy cirques on most peaks greater than 2130 m in elevation.
+The largest of these glaciers is Nagha Glacier, which initiates just northwest of Yeda Peak and terminates at the head of the valley between Yagi Ridge and the Kitsu Plateau.
 Yeda Glacier, an informally named glacier at the head of Ball Creek, existed south of Yeda Peak in 1988.